AdobeDocs/commerce-merchant-services.en/help/data-connection/overview.md

 The remainder of this guide walks you through all of these steps in more detail so you can get to up to speed and begin using the power of Adobe DX products in your Commerce store.

+>[!NOTE]
+>
+>For mobile developers, learn how to [integrate](./mobile-sdk-epc.md) the Adobe Experience Platform Mobile SDK with Commerce.

 ## Audience

-This guide is designed for the Adobe Commerce merchant who wants to enrich and personalize their Commerce store so enhance the shopping experience for their customers.
+This guide is designed for the Adobe Commerce merchant who wants to enrich and personalize their Commerce store to enhance the shopping experience for their customers.

 ## Support